NCAA recommendations call for bigger championship events - NewsBreak

 NCAA recommendations call for bigger championship events

-The NCAA Division I transformation committee is recommending more sport-by-sport governance, enhanced expectations for DI schools to create a more uniform experience for athletes and allowing 25% of teams in certain sports to compete in championship events.
+Expanding the tournaments is not imminent and might not even be likely in the near future even if the recommendation is adopted.

+“Each sport will have the opportunity to take a look, comprehensively, at what the impact of expanded brackets might be and whether or not it’s something they should pursue for their particular championship,” said Ohio University athletic director Julie Cromer, who is the co-chairperson of the committee.

-The committee's final report was released Tuesday and will be presented to the Division I Board of Directors for consideration ahead of next week's NCAA convention in San Antonio.
+The final report will be presented to the Division I Board of Directors for consideration ahead of next week's NCAA convention in San Antonio.

+The report calls for more sport-by-sport governance in Division I and enhanced expectations for DI schools with a goal of creating a more uniform experience for athletes.

 Among the notable recommendations: